langchain-ai/langchain/docs/docs/get_started/index.md

 1. **Data-aware**: connect a language model to other sources of data
 2. **Agentic**: allow a language model to interact with its environment

-Note: These docs are Python-specific.
-There are [separate docs for JavaScript](https://js.langchain.com/docs/).

 ## Get started

 We recommend heading to our [Quickstart guide](./quickstart.html) to familiarize yourself with the framework.